cdusold/lethal-moreads/thundermod/README.md

 Any time a reroll happens, the ad will happen sooner (or the same time), never later.

+Also, ads now play if you're the last one left as well, which means they'll appear in solo play as well.

+*New*: Customize the ad slogans!
+Format is [slogan]:[value], and comma separated, where value is the maximum value that can be rolled to see that slogan.
+The roll picks a random int from 0-100, and the check goes from left to right, so keep the list ordered by value low to high.
+(Debating switching to a weight system.)

 # Miscellanious fixes

-Currently just one.
-By default the game gets the ad sale value wrong on clients.
+- By default the game gets the ad sale value wrong on clients.
 This mod fixes that.
+- If a suit ad tries to play, something null reference exceptions and then no ad can ever play again.
+A custom ad selection is forced every time to prevent this, with configurable blacklist.

 # Support